With 'Hawker Fare,' Chef James Syhabout Shares Laotian Food He Grew Up With

 But he says he is a champion of Lao food because "it's this little country that could, [and] I always liked the underdogs."

-He says Lao food is an underdog because everybody knows Thai, yet his book is full of cooking that most Americans have not tasted.
+Lao food is an underdog because everybody knows Thai, yet Syhabout's book is full of cooking that most Americans have not tasted.
 At least not yet.